-For the potentially negative images of cars such as cars allow to distinguish oneself from others and cars are expensive to own and maintain, car owners tend to disagree with these statements while non cars owner gives more value to it, which is also expected.
-Car owners also less agree with cars bring prestige and cars allow to express oneself, possibly because of a negative undertone perceived with these statements.
-Further, non car owners might overestimate the effect of car ownership on prestige and the possibility of self expression as they will not have had the experience of owning a car themselves.
+For the potentially negative images of cars such as cars allow one to distinguish oneself from others and cars are expensive to own and maintain, car owners tend to disagree with these statements while non-car owners give more value to it, which is also expected.
+Car owners also agree less with cars bring prestige and cars allow one to express oneself, possibly because of a negative undertone perceived with these statements.
+Further, noncar owners might overestimate the effect of car ownership on prestige and the possibility of self-expression because they will not have had the experience of owning a car themselves.

-Surprisingly, the statement cars allow one to pick up or see off others, a positive attribute of cars, is also more agreeable to non car owners than car owners.
-One might argue that this potential benefit of cars is not utilised as much as non car owners expect, explaining this result.
-Finally, regarding "direct negative effects" such as cars are environmentally friendly (reversed scale) and cars are disturbing one's neighbourhood non-car owners disagree more to the first statement and agree more to the second statements which is according to our expectations.
-We emphasise though that there various
+Surprisingly, the statement cars allow one to pick up or see off others, a positive attribute of cars, is also more agreeable to non-car owners than car owners.
+One might argue that this potential benefit of cars is not utilized as much as non-car owners expect, explaining this result.
+Finally, regarding "direct negative effects" such as cars are environmentally friendly (reversed scale) and cars are disturbing one's neighborhood, non-car owners disagree more with the first statement and agree more with the second statement, which is according to our expectations.
+We emphasize, however, that there are various different possible explanations for this effect.
+Car owners